awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-genECCKeyPair.md

 ## Examples<a name="genECCKeyPair-examples"></a>

-These examples show how to use genECCKeyPair to create ECC key pairs in your HSMs\.
+The following examples show how to use genECCKeyPair to create ECC key pairs in your HSMs\.

 **Example : Create and Examine an ECC Key Pair**
-This command creates an ECC key pair using an NID\_sect571r1 elliptic curve and an `ecc12` label\.
+This command uses an NID\_sect571r1 elliptic curve and an `ecc14` label to create an ECC key pair\.
 The output shows that the key handle of the private key is `262177` and the key handle of the public key is `262179`\.
 The label applies to both the public and private keys\.

 ```
-Command: genECCKeyPair -i 12 -l ecc12
+Command: genECCKeyPair -i 14 -l ecc14

         Cfm3GenerateKeyPair returned: 0x00 : HSM Return: SUCCESS